-Resolutions 2-3: Re-election of directors
+Resolutions 2-4: Re-election of directors

-The Company's articles one third of the Directors to retire by rotation at each AGM and the board proposes them for re-election as Directors of the Company.
-Biographical details of all directors can be found on page 8 of the 2016 annual report.
+The Company's articles one third of the Directors to retire by rotation at each AGM and at the first AGM following their appointment.
+The board proposes them for re-election as Directors of the Company.
+Biographical details of all directors can be found on page 7 of the 2017 annual report.

-Resolutions 4 and 5: Auditors reappointment and remuneration
+Resolutions 5 and 6: Auditors reappointment and remuneration